Introduction

 The Aftermath

-The Berlin Crisis of 1961 had far-reaching consequences for both the United States and the Soviet Union and their respective allies.
+The outcomes of the Berlin Crisis of 1961 had stood to cost both the United States and the Soviet Union and the allies they had at the time.

 Continued Tensions

-The construction of the Berlin Wall effectively ended any hopes of a reunited Germany for years to come.
-It also solidified the division between East and West and deepened the ideological divide between the Soviet Union and the Western democracies.
-The crisis heightened tensions in the Cold War and brought the world closer to the brink of nuclear war.
+The construction of the Berlin Wall actually put paid last for any dream of a reunion of Germany for some number of years.
+It also made rigid the division between East and West and deepen the s-Ze ideological cleavage between the Soviet Union and the western democracies.
+The crisis intensified the relations in Cold War and was approaching a nuclear conflict.

-As the dust settled after the initial crisis, both sides recognized the need to reduce tensions.
-Several agreements were reached in the following years to ease the situation in Berlin.
-The United States, Britain, and France accepted the reality of the Berlin Wall and established diplomatic channels with East Germany.
-The Soviets, in turn, agreed to negotiate on matters related to Berlin.
+At some point, after the onset of crisis, both organizations realized that the conflict needs to be minimized.
+Several arrangements were made in the following years to worsen the situation in Berlin.
+The United States, Britain, and France had too recognized the fact of the communications of the Berlin Wall and opened official relations with the GDR.
+The Russians, in return, still consented to talk about issues concerning Berlin.

 Legacy